&

 7. IMPORTANT CONDITIONS REGARDING SCHOLARSHIP

-7.1 If you apply for the Scholarship, and you are a finalist, you agree to your name, image and examples of your work being included in Façon Magazine and all other digital channels including social media.
+7.1 If you apply for the Scholarship, and you are a finalist, you agree to your name, image and examples of your work being included in Façon Magazine.

 7.2 If you apply for the Scholarship, you agree that, if you are a finalist, you will attend the event.